AndreiE91/Linear_Feedback_Shift_Register/README.md

 ## 9. Future Developments:

 Potential future developments include expanding the project beyond 5 bits, exploring applications in cryptography, and optimizing loop length computation for higher bit counts.

-## 10. Bibliography:

-The project is based on the documentation provided in "Designing Numerical Systems Using FPGA Technology" by S. Nedevschi, Z. Baruch, and O. Cret, specifically Chapter 4.